abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 If the party is already doing very well, don’t push your luck by haggling too hard with the game master.
 Remember it is still their job to keep the game moving, so if they say no, just roll with it.

 ### Step 4: Roll
 Simple as it comes.
 Roll a d20 and add your skill modifier.
 Equal or above and the party gains a success!
 Less, and you gain a failure.
-If one of your party members is making the roll this time, get ready to jump in in case they fail (see below).
+If one of your party members is making the roll this time, get ready to jump in, in case they fail (see below).

 ### Step 5: Player narrated outcome
 This is your time to be the game master.
 Narrate how your character overcomes the situation, or how they fail.
 Especially, narrate how this costs the characters some valuable time or sets back their progress.